aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Array ki capacity badhana
+* Increases the array capacity
-* Purane data ko new memory me copy karna
+* Copies old data into newly allocated memory

 ---

 ## 🧠 Final Conclusion

-* Is project ka **main focus array aur custom list banana** tha
+* The **main focus of this project** was to understand arrays and build a custom list implementation
-* Sorting functions isliye add kiye gaye taaki:
+* Sorting functions were added to:

-  * Bubble Sort se base clear ho
+  * Learn basic sorting using Bubble Sort
-  * Merge Sort se time complexity improve ho
+  * Improve time complexity using Merge Sort

-Is project se yeh clear hota hai ki:
+This project clearly demonstrates that:

-> **Better performance ke liye sirf code nahi, algorithm change karna padta hai**
+> **Better performance comes from choosing better algorithms, not just writing more code.**

 ---